December retail sales fall 1.1% after slipping in November

 NEW YORK (AP) — Americans cut back on spending in December, the second consecutive month they’ve done so, underscoring how inflation and the rising cost of using credit cards slowed consumer activity over the crucial holiday shopping season.

-Retail sales fell 1.1% in December, following a revised 1% drop in November, the Commerce Department reported Wednesday.
-In October, retail sales ticked up 1.3%, helped by early holiday shopping.
+Retail sales fell worse-than-expected 1.1% in December, following a revised 1% drop in November, the Commerce Department reported Wednesday.
+In October, retail sales ticked up 1.3%, helped by early holiday shopping

 Auto sales declined as rising interest rates for auto loans crimped demand.
 That, and falling gas prices, helped to pull overall retail sales lower.